question-bank/programming-languages/README.md

 ## Level of Difficulty

-In this project we use the following levels of difficulties to classify each question:
+In this project we use the following difficulty levels to classify each question:

  - **Beginner**